 The instrumental tone of the song is rooted determinedly in the upbeat, the cascading acoustic strokes and warm electric bursts found in the guitar work possess a distinctly sense of melancholy, reminiscent of The La’s, Johnny Marr and The Last Shadow Puppets.

 When asked about the song’s lyrical contents, Holt explains that “The Wedding is about seeing the person you love marry someone else, with all those emotions of envy and regret that such a situation can bring.
 However, when you see how beautiful they look and how happy they are, ultimately you are happy for them and without resentment”.

 Before taking words into account, Holt hypnotises the listener merely through the pensive looping calls of ‘oh my, oh my’ in each verse and chorus’ ending.
 It is Holt’s ability to simultaneously explore the bitterness held from rejection and the purity of the feelings behind it that provide the song’s mesmerizing power, with a final sense of closure left ambiguous to complete what is nothing short of an emotional rollercoaster.

 He is held in high regard for this by multiple acclaimed peers including legendary ex-Roxy musician Brian Eno, describing him as “fresh and exciting”.
 Based in the rural hinterlands that skirt Manchester, Holt has developed a fiercely loyal following in his come city, playing sold out venues such as The Deaf Institute alongside festival appearances across the land including Kendall Calling, Sound City and Head For the Hills.
 He will return to Kendal Calling in summer 2022.

 James plays Manchester Academy 3 (tickets here) tonight with support from Tom Sail and yawn.

-Words by Wayne Carey who writes for Louder Than War.
-His author profile is here.
+Foreword by Wayne Carey, Reviews Editor for Louder Than War.
+His author profile is here